 Like what you’re reading? subscribe and get the best of No Majesty, straight to your inbox.

 Aside, from social networks, more traditional forms of media also have their share of the blame.
-Magazines are forever portraying pictures of celebrities in bikinis.
-Some flattering shots are often used as part of a “how I slimmed down from a size 16 to an 8” feature, or a but some not so flattering shots purposely use bad angles to allege that they have gained weight.
+Magazines are forever putting pictures of celebrities in bikinis front and centre.
+Some flattering shots are often used as part of a “how I slimmed down from a size 16 to an 8” feature, or some not so flattering shots purposely use bad angles to allege that they have gained weight.
 More often than not, said women are far from being overweight, so what sort of an example is this setting to young women who are of a similar shape or bigger and who are already feeling insecure about their weight?
 With this in mind, those sort of articles are also going to contribute to eating disorders and low self esteem.

 Overall, what is clear is that whilst social media certainly is a contributing factor towards creating eating disorders in some people, and that said eating disorders are, infact, on the rise, a vital component to be taken into consideration is the state of mind of an individual in the first place.